AardPringle/Nulan-Boar-Summoner/README.md

 If your mob target is currently hiding, type nulan plus the mob's full name minus the a/an at the start to summon it.
 IE "nulan dull robin" but not "nulan a dull robin" Partial names do not match as there are many mobs with similar keywords.

+If you use where to find a mob and it is hiding, you can type "nulan last" to automatically summon that mob.
+A clickable link will appear as well with the same functionality.

 You will need the following items from Nulan'Boar placed in a bag and not flagged kept:

 (M) fur of a prairie dog (1)